26 High Protein Desserts (easy and guilt-free)

 Bonus: delicious and unique with just a handful of ingredients

-Soft tofu and fresh tropical mango coulis make a healthy silken tofu dessert with a heavenly taste and no effort needed.
+Soft tofu and fresh tropical mango coulis make a healthy silken tofu dessert with a heavenly taste and no effort needed (and if this tickles your tastebuds, you need to try our other silken tofu desserts!).

 Bonus: super quick, nutritious and easy